digao-dalpiaz/Dam/README.md

 ## How to change Language file

-There is a file called **DamLang.ini**, which has all strings used on the component.
+There is a file called **DamLang.ini** (Resources folder), which has all strings used on the component.
 If you want to change some text on this file, you will need to run "**Build Dam Resource.bat**" after that.
-This batch will create a new file "**Dam_Resource.res**" at the same folder (the source folder).
+This batch will create a new file "**Dam_Resource.res**" at root component folder.

 After that, please run the "**AfterBuild.bat**" to publish this new resource file to the "Lib" folder.